Macroscopic production of highly nuclear-spin-polarized molecules from IR-excitation and photodissociation of molecular beams: Introduction

+The product of the efficiencies of the above steps 1-6 is ${\sim}10$\%.
+Therefore, $10^{21}$ IR photons s\textsuperscript{-1} will produce and trap an upper limit of $10^{20}$ s\textsuperscript{-1} spin-polarized molecules (this can be scaled up with larger laser powers and slit lengths).
+Future experiments will determine to what extent such production rates can be approached (e.g. the depolarization rates may be higher than assumed here, which will lower the production rate).

-Beam-separation methods are based on the differential deflection of quantum states, from a beam with a cross sectional area $A$, velocity $v$, and density $\rho$, with large B-field or E-field gradients.
-However, the beam density must be low enough so that the beam divergence, from collisions, is less than the differential deflections of the target quantum states.
-This constraint limits the beam area to ${A}{\sim}1$ cm\textsuperscript{2}, and the beam density to ${\rho}{\sim}10^{11}$ cm\textsuperscript{-3} for open-shell atoms (as the magnetic moment of electrons is at least 3 orders larger than nuclear magnetic moments)~\cite{nass}.
-The beam separation occurs over a distance of ${\sim}1$ m and on the ms timescale, with a beam velocity $v$ typically in the range $0.2-2.5 \times 10^5$ cm/s.
+We describe in more detail why this method should surpass conventional methods by several orders of magnitude.
+Conventional molecular-beam separation methods are based on the differential deflection of the spin-projection states, from a beam with a cross sectional area $A$, velocity $v$, and density $\rho$, with large, localized B-field or E-field gradients, which limit ${A}{\sim}1$ cm\textsuperscript{2} to be small and localized.
+However, the beam density must be low enough so that the beam divergence, from collisions, is less than the differential deflections of the target spin-projection states.
+This constraint limits the beam density to ${\rho}{\sim}10^{11}$ cm\textsuperscript{-3} for open-shell atoms~\cite{nass}.
+The beam separation occurs over a distance of ${\sim}1$ m and on the ms timescale, with a beam velocity $v$ typically in the range $0.2{-}2.5 {\times} 10^5$ cm/s.
 The largest production rate (given by $Av\rho$) for spin-polarized H atoms, which is the most favorable case, has been ${\sim}5{\times}10^{16}$ H/s~\cite{nass}.
-For closed-shell molecules, the production rates are several orders of magnitude lower.
+For closed-shell molecules, the production rates are several orders of magnitude lower (as nuclear magnetic moments are ${\sim}10^3$ times smaller than electronic ones, due to the ${\sim}10^3$ larger mass).